libmir/mir-algorithm/README.md

 2.  `std.range`, `std.functional`, and partially `std.algorithm` alternative suitable for fast executaion and multidimensional algorithms.
 3. Iterators like random access iterators in C++, Fields, and ndFields.

+### Known bugs
+- With LDC <=1.1.0 `mir.ndslice.topology.map` may not work because LDC has deprecated DMD FE.
+- With LDC ==1.2.0-beta1 compiled with LLVM 4.0 some code `mir.algorihms` may not work because https://github.com/ldc-developers/ldc/issues/2037.

 ### API Documentation

 http://docs.algorithm.dlang.io